jvbsilva/jvbsilva/README.md

 - 👋 Hi, I’m @jvbsilva
 - 👀 I’m interested in Python, Data Science, Software Development, Web Development, Games, Algorithms.
-- 🌱 I’m currently learning how to work with Django to develop web applications for the third Alura backend challenge. #alurachallengebackend3
+- 🌱 I’m currently learning how to use GitHub and how to work with Django to develop web applications for the third Alura backend challenge. #alurachallengebackend3
 - 💞️ I’m looking to collaborate on any project related with the areas I'm interested in.
 - 📫 joaovictorbarros1@gmail.com